DSC-NIET/GDSC-Core-team-members-certificate/README.md

 # GDSC-Core-team-members-certificate

-Certificates of Appreciation for all the Core team mebers of GDSC NIET'21
+Certificates of Appreciation for all the Core team mebers of GDSC NIET.